 In his first book, Marcus Aurelius goes on to list all the things he learned from all the people he encountered throughout his life.
 Not only he does not carry anger against anyone, but also he recollects all the lessons learned from others.
 Entrepreneurs, often learn this lesson the hard way, through many failures.

-In fact, any great entrepreneur will tell you how important is to learn as quickly as possible from the people around you.
-Entrepreneurs, like scientists, have learned the “principle of ignorance,” for which, “the more you think you know about a subject, the less you know.”
+Any great entrepreneur will tell you how important is to learn as quickly as possible from the people around you.
+Entrepreneurs, like scientists, have discovered the “principle of ignorance,” for which, “the more you think you know about a subject, the less you know.”
 In other words, the great entrepreneur has to push his understanding of a subject to the point of reaching “ignorance.”

-In fact, only at that point, innovations happen.
-People like, Tesla, Musk, and Bezos pushed their understanding of a certain field to the limit.
+Only at that point, innovations happen.
+People like, Tesla, Musk, and Bezos pushed their understanding of a particular field to the limit.
 Progress, therefore, isn’t based anymore on the past.

 It Is Not About Fame